-Inbound SMDR and Call Recording The ETM Call Recorder can use inbound SMDR to determine inbound destinations for Protected Extension processing.
-Protected Extensions are a defined list of internal extensions for which inbound calls are never to be recorded.
-See the ETM [®] System Call Recorder User Guide for more details.
-Unlike outbound SMDR, inbound SMDR is only used for Protected Extension processing.
-It is not used in Policy enforcement.
-Remote Appliance Software Upgrades The ETM Appliances are designed to be remotely upgraded as software updates become available, using a convenient dialog box in the Performance Manager.
-All Appliance software is fully upgradeable, including the operating system and application software, boot software, DSP software (if applicable), and Field Programmable Gate Array (FPGA)/Programmable Logic Device (PLD) firmware (if applicable).
-Appliance Security The ETM System employs various security features to secure Appliance Cards and their Spans from unauthorized access: • To change Card or Span configuration, ETM System users must have the appropriate permission settings on their user accounts.
-All configuration changes are logged, indicating which configuration item was modified by which user. • Access to the Cards/Spans in an Appliance is only allowed for authorized users.
-To log in to a Card via the Console port on the Appliance, a valid username and password are required.
-User access and access attempts are recorded in the Diagnostic Log . • When accessing a Span via the Console port or Telnet, authorized users must know a separate "enable" password to make changes to configuration settings. • Each Card in an Appliance can be placed into one of three security modes (low, medium, or high), which limit the manner in which security and network settings can be changed and determine whether Telnet is allowed. • You can enable and disable availability of the Telnet server on the Card, and Telnet connections are only accepted from authorized IP addresses.
+The ETM System employs various security features to secure Appliance Cards and their Spans from unauthorized access:

+- To change Card or Span configuration, ETM System users must have the appropriate permission settings on their user accounts.
+All configuration changes are logged, indicating which configuration item was modified by which user. - Access to the Cards/Spans in an Appliance is only allowed for authorized users.
+To log in to a Card via the Console port on the Appliance or via Telnet/SSH, a valid username and password are required.
+User access and access attempts are recorded in the Diagnostic Log. - Only users with Log in to Card/Span via Telnet/Serial permission can access the ASCII Management Interface (a command line interface in the GUI) for any Appliance component. - When accessing a Span via the Console port, SSH, or Telnet, authorized users must know a separate "enable" password to make changes to configuration settings. - Each Card in an Appliance can be placed into one of three security modes (low, medium, or high), which limit the manner in which security and network settings can be changed and determine whether Telnet/SSH is allowed. - You can enable and disable availability of the Telnet server on the Card, and Telnet/SSH connections from authorized users are only accepted from authorized IP addresses.
 By default, no access is allowed.
 Also, three successive failed Telnet attempts disconnect the Telnet port.
-Six failed attempts within ten minutes shut down the Card's Telnet server for sixty real minutes. • Besides optional Telnet, the only other forms of TCP/IP communication with the Card are through a configurable port the Card uses to connect to the Server.
-A single port is used to simplify operation through enterprise IP firewalls.

-- The ETM System supports a FIPS compliant mode.
+Six failed attempts within ten minutes shut down the Card's Telnet server for sixty real minutes. - Besides optional Telnet/SSH, the only other forms of TCP/IP communication with the Card are through a configurable port the Card uses to connect to the Server.
+A single port is used to simplify operation through enterprise IP firewalls. - The ETM System supports a FIPS-compliant mode.
 The Appliance software is FIPS 140-2 and Common Criteria EAL 2+ certified.
 In accordance with the FIPS 140-2 Security Policy guidance, the Card uses only 3DES for communication to the ETM Server. - To connect to the ETM Server, the Card must know the ETM Server IP address, port, and DES key, and the Card's IP address must be listed in the ETM Server's Authorized Cards list.
 The Card always initiates the connection to the Server and validates that connection with a Triple DES encrypted message sequence, eliminating the possibility of a rogue "Server" connecting to a Card and thereby potentially impacting voice service.
-Subsequent communication is protected with 3DES encryption. - All ETM Appliances use a tailored version of Linux, based upon the 2.6 kernel and a custom version of BusyBox.
-The version used includes the basic kernel and networking support.
-The approximate size of the entire Linux disk footprint is 2.5 megabytes.
-Networking support includes TCP/IP sockets and required network services (ICMP and ARP), which are used to communicate with the ETM Server and other Appliances (for NFAS and SS7).
-A custom and very restricted version of Telnet is provided as an optional service and can be used to directly manage the Appliances.
-(For security reasons, this service is disabled by default).
-The Appliance uses the "IP Tables" capability provided by Linux to discard any IP packet that is received from a host with which the Appliance is not programmed to communicate. - AAA Appliances answer calls in voice mode; therefore, they are identified as "voice" by war dialers.
-AAA Appliances cannot make outbound calls.
+Subsequent communication is protected with 3DES encryption.